ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 The unprotected header MUST contain an `sd_claims` section with a Salted Disclosed Claim for *every* blinded claim hash present anywhere in the payload.
-The payload MUST also include a key confirmation element (`cnf`) for the Holder's public key, and an `sd_alg` claim identifying the algorithm used to hash the Salted Disclosed Claims.
+The payload MUST also include a key confirmation element (`cnf`) {{!RFC8747}}
+for the Holder's public key, and an `sd_alg` claim identifying the algorithm used to hash the Salted Disclosed Claims.

 ## Issuer generation

 The Issuer follows all the requirements of generating a valid CWT.
-The Issuer MUST implement COSESign1 using an appropriate asymmetric signature algorithm / curve combination (for example ES256/P-256 or EdDSA/Ed25519)
+The Issuer MUST implement COSE_Sign1 using an appropriate asymmetric signature algorithm / curve combination (for example ES256/P-256 or EdDSA/Ed25519)

-The Issuer MUST generate a unique cryptographically random salt of at least 128-bits of entropy for each Salted Disclosed Claim.
+The Issuer MUST generate a unique cryptographically random salt with at least 128-bits of entropy for each Salted Disclosed Claim.
 If the client communicates a client-generated nonce (`cnonce`) when requesting the SD-CWT, the Issuer SHOULD include it in the payload.